Obtaining Israeli legal status for widow\ers after the Israeli spouse passes away?

 Options for appealing Interior Ministry decisions

 If a decision is made not to transfer the case to the inter-ministry committee, an internal appeal may be filed within 21 days of the decision.
 If the case is transferred to the committee, and the request to stay in Israel is refused, an appeal may be filed to the appellate court under the Entrance to Israel Law.
 The foreign partner even has the right to an additional appeal, before the Administrative Affairs Court.

 Intervention in the decision of the committee may occur, for instance, in cases where considerations regarding a connection to Israel were not taken into account.
 For example, in a case handled by our firm, the appellate court ruled that the committee was wrong to ignore the fact that a foreign resident, whose Israeli husband had passed away, had family in Israel, as well as assets she had inherited from her husband.
 It was ruled that under the circumstances, the foreign partner had a strong connection to Israel, and therefore the decision to refuse her stay in Israel was overturned.

 Contact an attorney who specializes in immigration law

 In conclusion, even in cases where the Israeli partner passes away during the process of obtaining legal status for the foreign partner, it may still be possible for them to remain in Israel.
 If you need help on this topic, or have additional questions, contact our offices and an attorney from our firm will be glad to help.
-The law offices of Cohen, Decker, Pex and Brosh specialize in immigration law and obtaining legal status for foreign partners in Israel.
+Our law offices specialize in immigration law and obtaining legal status for foreign partners in Israel.